Miami-Dade Spousal Support Attorney

 Traditionally, the basis of lump sum alimony was the same as that for permanent alimony — the need of the recipient spouse and the ability of the payor spouse to pay.
 However, the law regarding lump sum alimony enables a court to ensure equity and justice between the parties by ordering one spouse to convey property to the other or choose the existing vehicle of lump sum alimony to achieve an equitable distribution.

 Our spousal support attorneys in Miami-Dade often negotiate spousal support for a receiving spouse and defend alimony claims for a paying spouse as part of a divorce settlement.
-If a settlement cannot be reached, the attorneys at Orshan, Spann & Fernandez-Mesa will vigorously present your case for an award of alimony or your defense to an award of alimony to the court.
+If a settlement cannot be reached, the Miami-Dade spousal support lawyers at Orshan, Spann & Fernandez-Mesa will vigorously present your case for an award of alimony or your defense to an award of alimony to the court.

 For example, if your ex-spouse who is receiving alimony has had his or her income increased, you may be entitled to petition the court to decrease or terminate your alimony payments.
 Alternatively, if you are receiving alimony and your ex-spouse is making more money or your needs have increased, you can seek to increase the amount you receive.When crafting settlement Agreements, we may consider attempting to establish alimony that is non-modifiable, if this is a solution that meets your needs.